getlantern/lantern/README.md

 flashlight to the most recent commit id in git, or if the most recent commit is tagged, the tag of that commit id.

+If the environemnt variable `UPDATE_DIST=true` is set, `./crosscompile.bash` also updates the resources in the dist folder.

 An annotated tag can be added like this:

 ```bash